Want to save $5000 in 26 weeks? Let’s take a look at a 26 week money saving challenge to get you there.

 Bringing It All Together

 Saving money on your biweekly paycheck can be accomplished with a clear plan and consistency.
-I would love to hear how you’ve rocked your money saving challenges.
+Don’t be afraid to get creative and create a plan that works for you and your budget.